 ABOUT A MITZVAH TO EAT

-For example, a survey of those unable to safely fast showed that
+In a survey of those unable to safely fast:

 -

-85% of respondents have felt shame on Jewish ritual fast days
+85% of respondents reported feeling shame on Jewish ritual fast days

 -